India has Stepped up with Ayurveda. Have you?

 Consequently, the world celebrated its first International Day of Yoga the very next year.
-Furthermore, Modi also expressed his intention to witness a health revolution centered at Ayurveda.
-He inaugurated the first National Ayurveda Divas on 28th October 2016.
+Furthermore, Modi also expressed his intention to witness a health revolution centered at Ayurved.
+He inaugurated the first National Ayurved Divas on 28th October 2016.

-Over the next five years, the government projects a “three-fold increase in Ayurveda facilities”.
-The cynic in me questioned: how can recognition of two fancy days help achieve a three-fold increase in Ayurveda facilities?
+Over the next five years, the government projects a “three-fold increase in Ayurved facilities”.
+The cynic in me questioned: how can recognition of two fancy days help achieve a three-fold increase in Ayurved facilities?
 To my surprise, much more is happening than the addition of red-circled days on Indian calendar.

-Global promotion is supplemented with local action.
-Ministry of AYUSH (formed in 2014) is invested in optimal development and propagation of AYUSH healthcare systems through education, research, policy and infrastructural developments.
+Global promotion is supplemented with local action. (formed in 2014) is invested in optimal development and propagation of AYUSH healthcare systems through education, research, policy and infrastructural developments.
 A noteworthy example of our progress is that 65 AYUSH Hospitals have been developed in about 3 years.
-All India Institute of Ayurveda (AIIA), an apex institute under the Department of AYUSH, has been established with not only educational courses but also a state of the art research facilities.
+All India Institute of Ayurved (AIIA), an apex institute under the Department of AYUSH, has been established with not only educational courses but also a state of the art research facilities.

 These efforts are slowly bearing fruit.
 India is emerging as one of the most popular hubs for medical tourism.
 In 2017, India welcomed more than 1.4 million US tourists, which is 6% more than a year before.
 40% of India’s wellness industry comprises of services, many of which are introducing medical packages with leisure, fun, and fitness.
 Even on a micro level, more and more individuals are reaping the benefits of Ayurvedic herbal medicine, Ayurvedic practices (yoga) and Vedic knowledge: the foundation of balanced, healthy living.